Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

   - If you want to use with n300fd/n900fd, you can pass **ARCH_EXT=_zca_zcb_zcf_zcmp_zcmt**
   - If you want to use with n300fd/n900fd without zcmp/zcmt, you can pass **ARCH_EXT=_zca_zcb_zcf_zcd**
   - If you want to use with extra Nuclei Code Size Reduction extension called Xxlcz, you can add extra ``_xxlcz`` in **ARCH_EXT**, eg. for n300, you can pass **ARCH_EXT=_zca_zcb_zcmp_zcmt_xxlcz**
+  - If you want to generate Zc related instructions especially the push/pop instructions, extra options ``-fomit-frame-pointer`` are required, for details please check https://github.com/riscvarchive/riscv-code-size-reduction/issues/194

 * When using customized extensions such as Xxldsp/Xxldspn1x/Xxldspn2x/Xxldspn3x/Xxlcz, the isa string must be placed after all ``_z`` started isa strings, here is an legal string such as ``rv32imafd_zca_zcb_zcf_zcmp_zcmt_zba_zbb_zbc_zbs_zk_zks_xxlcz_xxldspn3x`` for rv32 with imafd + Zc + B + K + Xxldspn3x + Xxlcz